 - One of the earliest versions of Drupal known as Drupal core was formulated with basic content management features.

 - There is increased accessibility in several ways which can be extremely beneficial.
-The web accessibility is at an all-time high with an effort at resolving the accessibility barriers.
+Web accessibility is at an all-time high with an effort at resolving the accessibility barriers.

 - Further, features like drag and drop, adding labels and skip navigation, and an active supportive community are strong features to aid a CMS.